mobmad/java-spring-session-concurrency-experiment/README.md

  until the legacy service returns and let another request in.
 This ***might*** be a problem if the clientside application should fire R requests pr user and U users are doing this at the same time.
 [FEEDBACK/MORE RESEARCH NEEDED]

-Synchronization should also work in a clustered environment, as long as sticky sessions are enabled, forwarding each session to the same app server/JVM.
-[FEEDBACK NEEDED]
+Synchronization should also work in a load balanced environment, as long as sticky sessions are enabled, forwarding each session to the same app server/JVM.

 ## Run instructions